Bird Identifier Guide

 Fact:

-The Song Thrush lives up to its name, having a tuneful song.
+The song thrush lives up to its name, having a tuneful song.
 It repeats each phrase two or three times over.

 Great Spotted Woodpecker